-- Reflect the vision for the community identified within the Comprehensive Plan's vision, guiding principles, and goals; - Prioritize the implementation of the Plan's policies, Place Types, and the Preferred Growth Scenario; and - Reference Area Plans as they are adopted to identify and prioritize public infrastructure and amenity improvements.
+- Prioritize the implementation of the Plan's policies, Place Types, and the Preferred Growth Scenario; and - Reference Area Plans as they are adopted to identify and prioritize public infrastructure and amenity improvements.

 The CIP can integrate the Comprehensive Plan's recommendations in two major ways to help achieve the Plan's goals and considerations.
 First, the approach to identifying projects can be modified to align with direction provided by the Vision SMTX Comprehensive Plan and Area Plans as they are adopted.
 Second, the approach to prioritizing projects and funding the CIP can integrate the Comprehensive Plan and associated Area Plans through the development of new scoring criteria explicitly linked to policy guidance provided by these documents.